lemire/FastBitSet.js/README.md

 browsers and JavaScript engines.
 It is ideal for maintaining sets of integers when performance matters.

 Note that the nearly equivalent [TypedFastBitSet](https://github.com/lemire/TypedFastBitSet.js) library should use less memory in practice and should be prefered is memory usage is a concern.
+For high-performance and low-memory usage, consider the even better [roaring](https://www.npmjs.com/package/roaring) library: it should surpass both FastBitSet and TypedFastBitSet for a wide range of tasks.

 License: Apache License 2.0